rootacc3ss/random-notes/godstack.md

 Piracetam may be a good addition to bromantane, or low dose noopept.

 ~~Forgot to buy Glycine.
-This Amazon et al. shipment(s) should include everything from the main stack minus glycine (which sucks but I don't want to drink a massive amount of that anyways right now) and TB4.~~
+This Amazon et al. shipment(s) should include everything from the main stack minus glycine (which sucks but I don't want to drink a massive amount of that anyways right now).~~
 Went back and got some.

 Latest shipments include everything minus the stuff I already have.
 Additionally, there is NAD+, Noopept and methylBlue.
+This shipment will not have TB4.
 I will list out everything once it all arrives on Saturday.

 Next orders should specifically be SPG and Bromantane.
 And, TB4/BPC.
 Of course, anything else is fine if it needs replinishment.
 Do NOT try the additional peptides and substances (like Dihexa) until you've ran BPC with TB4.